WE WILL NOT REACH OUR CLIMATE GOALS SOLELY THROUGH CO2 EMISSION REDUCTIONS

 How much CO2 can Project Greensand store?

-In the short run, Project Greensand can store up to 1,5 million tons of CO2 per year in 2025.
-By the year 2030, Project Greensand can store up to 8 million tons of CO2 per year.
+In the short run, Project Greensand can store up to 1,5 million tonnes of CO2 per year in 2025/2026.
+By the year 2030, Project Greensand can store up to 8 million tonnes of CO2 per year.
 This corresponds to the emission from approximately 725.000 Danes a year - or more than 13% of Denmark's annual CO2 emissions.

 The Danish subsoil is with its many sandstone formations in the North Sea subsoil well suited for storing CO2.
 There is actually room enough to store all the CO2 that Danish society has historically emitted - and more.
 The Danish subsoil is estimated to be able to store the next 500 years of CO2 emissions from Denmark at the current emission level.